sdaps/sdaps-class/sphinx/sdapsbase.rst

 =================== ===================================================================
 Option              Description
 =================== ===================================================================
-linewidth           The width of the outline (default: 1bp, modification is not supported by the SDAPS main program!) width               The width of the checkbox (default 3.5mm) height              The height of the checkbox (default: 3.5mm) form                The form, either `box` or `ellipse` (default: `box`, usually set internally)
+linewidth           The width of the outline (default: 1bp) width               The width of the checkbox (default 3.5mm) height              The height of the checkbox (default: 3.5mm) form                The form, either `box` or `ellipse` (default: `box`, usually set internally)